Scaling analysis of quantum geometry in second-order nonlinear transport: Experimental implications

-{\emph{Experimental implications.}}--Our work can provide several potential future directions.
-The scaling law described in Eqs.~(\ref{eq:scaling-dynamic}), ~\eqref{Eq:C4_C0}, and Tab.~\ref{Tab:scaling} can be applied to identify mechanisms in future experiments on nonlinear transport.
-The nonzero elements of nonlinear conductivity in Tab.~\ref{Tab:Symmetry} can guide future experiments in more materials.
-The nonlinear conductivity formulas in Tab.~\ref{Tab:formulas} can be applied to quantitatively study nonlinear transport in more systems with the $\mathcal{PT}$ symmetry.
+Our work suggests several potential future directions.
+The scaling law in Eq.~(\ref{eq:scaling-dynamic}) and Table \ref{Tab:scaling} can be applied to identify mechanisms in future experiments on nonlinear transport.
+The nonzero elements of nonlinear conductivity in Table \ref{Tab:Symmetry} can guide future experiments in more materials.
+The theory can be applied to quantitatively study nonlinear transport in more systems and application scenarios, such as rectification, piezoelectric, and memory devices.